yelper/alpertopia/_drafts/2021-01-01-accessible-vis-reports.md

         * Axis tick #2; _Announces: Item #2 of **n**, not selected, Sculptures_
         * ... etc

 When a user focuses on the visualization, the visual announcement is read out via the screen reader.
 The user can then Enter to jump to the first group (<span style="font-weight: bold; color: #7AC943;">Plot area</span>), then can Tab to the second group (<span style="font-weight: bold; color: #FF931E;">Axis labels</span>).
-They can then Enter into the axis labels to navigate among the ticks.
+They can then Enter into the axis labels to navigate among the ticks with arrow keys.

 If the user then wants to navigate to the plot area, then can hit Esc to pop-out of the Axis labels group and Tab to the Plot area group.
 One could imagine that regardless of the complexity of the interactions in the visualization, these groupings would help manage rapid navigation.
 I would expect that the primary visual area (in this case, the <span style="font-weight: bold; color: #7AC943;">Plot area</span>) would always be the first group within the visual hierarchy, and that groups are arranged based on the frequency of their usage.

+### A two-tiered keyboard navigation system

+I think one of the key parts here is to take advantage of two-tiered navigation methods between controllable elements, which has led me to change how I think about arrow keys!
+The first tier is to utilize Tab/Shift-Tab to navigate between plot hierarchical elements like the plot area and axis elements.
+The second tier is to utilize the arrow keys for finer-grain control, such as to move between data points.

+In a table, arrow keys have quite a natural mapping; up/down moves to the previous/next row, left/right moves to the previous/next column.
+We adapted a similar mentality to the built-in visuals in Power BI: up/down moves to the next/previous series, left/right moves to the next/previous series.
+For a bar chart (such as one shown in the image above), up/down and left/right are swapped to map the visual layout.
+Sure, you can still tab, but arrow keys provide more information about the next data point you want to find.

+Some recent discussions are making me rethink how tab + arrow keys interact, however.
+Interactions between controls that themselves need finer grain control may even manage their own tab stops.
+For example, tabbing would go to the "active" element within a control.
+Hitting Tab again would move to the "active" element within the next control, and it would be necessary to Arrow to a different element/option within that control.
+It's hard for me to prescribe whether one strategy is better than another; I would imagine that a core differentiator between these two approaches is the need to quickly switch between distinct controls.

+[... would an image make this clearer??]

+### Navigating the report using scan mode

+As people working in the visualization space, we're already well-aware of the rhetorical power that good titles and captions lends to the comprehension of the related visualization.
+Given good visualization titles, one can use these to "landmark" visualizations.
+With element grouping, we can gather multiple components in a multi-visualization report to signify relationships among the items.
+By combining these two strategies, we can provide a "scan-friendly" environment for a user wanting to get a overview of the information available in the report.

 [... obviously a lot more to write]

+## Other resources

 ---